Information for pharmacists about supplying and claiming under Continued Dispensing of PBS Medicines in Defined Circumstances.

 Eligible medicines, including brands, are in the National Health (Continued Dispensing) Determination 2012 of the National Health Act 1953.
 Read the determination on the Federal Register of Legislation website.

 The Continued Dispensing initiative doesn’t cover:

 - Closing the Gap PBS Co-Payment Measure benefits

 - dispensing Authority required or Authority required (STREAMLINED) medicines

-- dispensing quantities greater than listed in the Schedule, even if the patient has previously had authority for an increased quantity, and
+- dispensing quantities greater than listed in the Schedule - even if a patient got this in the past

-Before a patient can receive medicine under Continued Dispensing, you must be satisfied that:
+Before a patient can get medicine under Continued Dispensing, you must make sure: